angelip2303/fossil-lang/docs/src/syntax-and-semantics.md

 let trilobite = { species = "Eldredgeops rana", size = 10 }
 ```

-> Record fields cannot be of type Function, closure or Unit, they should have concrete values.
+> Record fields cannot be of type Function, closure, Record or Unit.

 > It is not possible to concatenate records with mismatched fields.